GIScience/OSM-realtime-update/README.md

 #### Task management

 Workers care for a specific task including scheduled updates.
-A master process manages all workers and checks at an interval whether a) workers became obsolet because tasks have been removed or b) a new worker should be spawned because a new task has been added.
+A master process manages all workers and checks at an interval whether a) workers became obsolete because tasks have been removed or b) a new worker should be spawned because a new task has been added.